Door County Lighthouse Festival

 How Many Lighthouses Are in Door County?

 Door County has over 300 miles of shoreline.
 Therefore, before the use of GPSs, lighthouses were necessary to navigate ships into harbors safely.
 Door County has 11 breathtaking, historic lighthouses located throughout the county.
-It’s hard to find time to see them all, so here are our picks for the must-see Door County lighthouses!
+It’s hard to find time to see them all, so here are our picks for the must-see lighthouses in Door County!

 The Top 7 Must-See Door County Lighthouses